Washington (state): Rain shadow effects

-Washington experiences extensive variation in rainfall.
+Washington has extensive variation in rainfall.

 Rainfall in Washington varies dramatically going from east to west.
 The Olympic Peninsula's western side receives as much as 160 in of precipitation annually, making it the wettest area of the 48 conterminous states and a temperate rainforest.
 Weeks may pass without a clear day.
-The western slopes of the Cascade Range receive some of the heaviest annual snowfall (in some places more than 200 in water equivalent) in the country.
+The western slopes of the Cascade Range receive some of the heaviest annual snowfall in the country, in some places more than 200 in water equivalent.
 In the rain shadow area east of the Cascades, the annual precipitation is only 6 in.
-Precipitation then increases again eastward toward the Rocky Mountains (about 120 mi east of the Idaho border).
+Precipitation then increases again eastward toward the Rocky Mountains, about 120 mi east of the Idaho border.

 The Olympic mountains and Cascades compound this climatic pattern by causing orographic lift of the air masses blown inland from the Pacific Ocean, resulting in the windward side of the mountains receiving high levels of precipitation and the leeward side receiving low levels.
 This occurs most dramatically around the Olympic Mountains and the Cascade Range.
 In both cases, the windward slopes facing southwest receive high precipitation and mild, cool temperatures.

-While the Puget Sound lowlands are known for clouds and rain in the winter, the western slopes of the Cascades receive larger amounts of precipitation, often falling as snow at higher elevations.
+The Puget Sound lowlands are known for clouds and rain in the winter.
+The western slopes of the Cascades receive larger amounts of precipitation, often falling as snow at higher elevations.
 Mount Baker, near the state's northern border, is one of the snowiest places in the world.
 In 1999, it set the world record for snowfall in a single season—1140 in.

 East of the Cascades, a large region experiences strong rain shadow effects.
 Semi-arid conditions occur in much of Eastern Washington with the strongest rain shadow effects at the relatively low elevations of the central Columbia Plateau—especially the region just east of the Columbia River from about the Snake River to the Okanagan Highland.
 Thus, instead of rain forests, much of Eastern Washington is covered with dry grassland, shrub-steppe, and dunes.

 Temperatures

-The average annual temperature ranges from 51 F on the Pacific coast to 40 F in the northeast.
+The average annual temperature ranges from 51 F on the Pacific coast, to 40 F in the northeast.
 The lowest temperature recorded in the state was -48 F in Winthrop and Mazama.
 The highest recorded temperature in the state was 120 F at Hanford on June 29, 2021.
 Both records were set east of the Cascades.

 Western Washington is known for its mild climate, considerable fog, frequent cloud cover, long-lasting drizzles in the winter and warm, temperate summers.
 The eastern region, which does not benefit from the general moderating effect of the Pacific Ocean, occasionally experiences extreme climate.
 Arctic cold fronts in the winter and heat waves in the summer are not uncommon.
 In the Western region, temperatures have reached as high as 118 F in Maple Valley during the June 2021 heat wave, and as low as -6 F in Longview, and even -8 F in Sammamish.